-PSNI data breach: Half of police officers push for damages
+PSNI data breach: Details posted on wall near Sinn Féin Belfast office

 - Published

-Nearly half of Northern Ireland's police officers have contacted the Police Federation about a potential damages case after mass data leak.
+Meanwhile, nearly half of Northern Ireland's police officers have contacted the Police Federation about a potential damages case after the mass data leak.

-The 3,000 officers were among almost 11,000 people whose identities and place of work were revealed by mistake by the Police Service of Northern Ireland (PSNI).
+The 3,000 officers were among those whose identities and place of work were revealed by mistake by the PSNI.

 All are likely to be in line for some form of compensation.